MicrosoftDocs/query-docs/query-languages/dax/datesbetween-function-dax.md

 This function is suited to pass as a filter to the [CALCULATE](calculate-function-dax.md) function.
 Use it to filter an expression by a custom date range.

 > [!NOTE]
-> If you're working with standard date intervals such as days, months, quarters, or years, we recommend you use the better suited [DATESINPERIOD](datesinperiod-function-dax.md) function.
+> If you're working with standard date intervals such as days, months, quarters, or years,  it's recommended you use the better suited [DATESINPERIOD](datesinperiod-function-dax.md) function.

 ## Syntax